pr0ximaCent/Grey-Matter/README.md

 ## <a name="learn">🎓 What we learned</a>

 - The complexities involved in data integration and ensuring data consistency across multiple sources.
+- The hardships of creating a complex yet smooth functioning design integration.
-- Techniques for optimizing the performance of web applications, particularly when dealing with large datasets.
+- Techniques for optimizing the performance of web applications, particularly when dealing with large datasets from different sources.
 - The importance of user-centric design in creating a platform that is both functional and easy to navigate.
+- Techniques of making a website responsive to different devices maintaining the previous design standards.
 - Effective collaboration and task management within a multidisciplinary team to achieve project goals.

 ## <a name="quick-start">🤸 Quick Start</a>